tongzhouxu/mashpit/paper/paper.md

 The webserver provides a user-friendly interface for users to upload their query genomes and view the results.

 # Performance
 To evaluate the performance of Mashpit, we tested Mashpit on a server that runs Ubuntu 20.04.2 with an Intel Xeon CPU E5-2697 v4 2.30GHz and 256GB RAM.
-The elapsed time of running a query was calculated for four of the major foodborne pathogens: _Salmonella_, _Listeria_, _E. coli_, and _Campylobacter_.
 We used NCBI pathogen detection SNP clusters that were versioned before January 2024.
 We then randomly selected 1000 newly added genomes for each species added to NCBI pathogen detection after January 2024.
-Subsequently, we queried these genomes against Mashpit taxon databases and recorded the time taken for each step (\autoref{fig:figure}).
+We measured the elapsed time for querying four major foodborne pathogens: _Salmonella_, _Listeria_, _E. coli_, and _Campylobacter_ (\autoref{fig:time_query}).
 We also compared the query results with the true SNP cluster of the query genomes.
-We calculated the proportion of true SNP clusters appearing among the top hits at various thresholds (\autoref{fig:figure}).
+We calculated the proportion of true SNP clusters appearing among the top hits at various thresholds (\autoref{fig:accuracy}).
 The 'threshold' indicates whether the correct SNP cluster is among the top 'threshold number' of query hits.
 For instance, a threshold of 25 indicates that the correct cluster is among the top 25 hits.
-Our findings indicate that _Salmonella_ demonstrated a 70% success rate in having the true cluster within the top 25 hits while _Campylobacter_ showed a success rate of approximately 90%.
+Our findings indicate that _Salmonella_ achieved a 70% success rate for true clusters appearing within the top 25 hits, compared to approximately 90% for _Campylobacter_.
 This variability reflects differences in how species are represented in the database and the limitations of MinHash-based methods for resolving closely related clusters.

 For _Salmonella_, which is the most frequently sequenced organism in NCBI Pathogen Detection, many closely related SNP clusters exist due to its extensive representation.
 Mash, being a MinHash-based method, operates at a resolution that is not always sufficient to distinguish fine-scale differences between these closely related clusters.
 As a result, users analyzing _Salmonella_ should interpret Mashpit results as preliminary and consider following up with higher-resolution methods for definitive SNP cluster assignments.